RaphaelGuerra/phaelix-website/README.md

 - Learnings: concise copy, clear sections, and clean CSS

 ## License
-Personal portfolio project — not for commercial use.
+All rights reserved.
+Personal portfolio project — not for production use.

 ---